qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/legend.rst

     # remove the original node
     root.removeChildNode(node_group1)

-A little bit more *complicated* could be move a layer around the legend:
+It is a little bit more *complicated* to move a layer around in the legend:

 .. code-block:: python